Why Every Small UK Business Must Prioritise Local SEO

 Third, build a review generation strategy.
 Don’t be pushy, but do ask satisfied customers to share their experiences.
 Respond to all reviews professionally and promptly.

-Finally, ensure your website is fast, mobile-friendly, and includes clear location information.
+Finally, ensure your website is fast, mobile-friendly, and technically sound, and includes clear location information.
 Technical issues can undermine even the best local SEO efforts.

 The Bottom Line

 Your customers are searching for local businesses online every single day.
-In 2025, 52% of Google searches have local intent, and those searchers are ready to take action.
+Google searches have local intent, and those searchers are ready to take action.
 The question isn’t whether local SEO matters—it’s whether you can afford to ignore it whilst your competitors capture those customers instead.

 If you rely on local customers, strong local SEO directly affects your revenue — not in theory, but in daily search behaviour across the UK.